 This bum bag has numerous separate pockets within the tool compartment, plus two side pockets which are ideal for your wallet, cell phone, keys etc. There is also a water bottle holster on the left side pocket, which is a great idea if you use it for hiking.

-For my review on Tool Kit Bumbags, check out my post: Dirt Bike Tool Kits – Bum Bag Essentials
+For a review on Tool Kit Bumbags, check out my post: Dirt Bike Tool Kits – Bum Bag Essentials

 A hydration pack makes a great gift for anyone.
 Whether you’re a dirt biker, mountain biker, cyclist, bushwalker, climber, adventurer – all make good use of these.
 The Camelbak Rogue is a good size pack for day trips.